 - Rules on shipping materials and branding — Walmart lets sellers choose the shipping method and carrier, as well as set the shipping fees, but they’re not allowed to use branded packaging (especially if materials come from competing companies like Amazon’s FBA).

-7 Steps to Start Selling on Walmart Marketplace
+4. Start Selling on Walmart and Getting Paid!

 If you’re still here, and you know your store has a shot at being approved by Walmart, follow these steps: